This page applies to Appian Cloud only. It may not reflect the differences with Appian Government Cloud.

-Once your Premier support contact has provided a key policy statement, you are set to create the KMS Customer Master Key that will be used with your environment.
+Once your Advanced or Enterprise Support contact has provided a key policy statement, you are set to create the KMS Customer Master Key that will be used with your environment.
 Engage your AWS Administrator to create this key and add the provided key policy statement to it.
 You may reference AWS documentation on how to create a CMK and add this policy statement to it.

 Below are the constraints for the CMK:

 Once the CMK has been created, please post the Amazon Resource Number (ARN) into the Appian Cloud Support Case.

 |Your AWS Administrator|

 Please follow the prerequisites listed under the BYOK configuration type of your choosing.
 Contact Appian Technical Support with any questions.

 Yes, BYOK can be configured on existing environments.
 Furthermore, you may move between different configurations of BYOK.
 If you have previously configured BYOK with an HSM, you can switch to utilizing KMS, or vice versa.
 All data from the existing environment will need to be moved to a new disk that will be encrypted with the new encryption key.
 Consequently, this requires close coordination with Appian Technical Support during the transition.